 The SOG SEAL Pup Elite is another knife made famous by its reputation among the military.
 Designed to be used by active duty Navy SEALS, the SEAL Pup Elite has earned its place at the top of the list because it has proven it can hold up during even the toughest of conditions.

-It’s one of my favorite knives and something I’ve been carrying for about seven years now.
+It’s one of my favorite knives and something I’ve been carrying for over ten years now!
 You can read my original review of the knife from 2008.

 Tom Brown Tracker Knife

 The Tom Brown Tracker Knife is one of the more expensive knives in the group, but it’s definitely one that deserves its place on the list because of its durability and usefulness in a wilderness setting.

 As you can see from the picture above, the design of this blade sets it apart from most of the other knives on the list.
 It’s designed to be used in the wilderness, and has three distinct blade sections designed for chopping, carving, and sawing.
 The unique blade and the long handle make it great for batoning, gutting fish and game, and just about any bushcraft application you can think of.

 - Handle: Black Linen Micarta

 When it comes to survival knives, you really do get what you pay for.
 That being said, if you’re on a budget and looking for something that’s not going to break the bank, The Morakniv Companion is a knife that you can’t afford to pass up.
 Ranging anywhere from $15 – $30, the Morakniv Companion is one of the only knives at that price point that came anywhere near making the list.